kongying-tavern/docs/src/en/join.md

 # Join Us

-This project and its iterations will always be free, we invite you to join our effort in its completion and polish.
+This project and its iterations will always be free, we sincerely invite you to join our effort in its completion and polish.
 If you have any proposals for a new idea or mechanic, join us to make it real.

 :::raw